-1. Unless determined otherwise through consultation with the SHPO and ACHP, the Caltrans District responsible for individual emergency undertakings under the blanket notification shall inform CSO, the SHPO, FHWA where responsibilities have not been assumed, any Indian tribes that might attach religious or cultural significance to the affected property, and any other consulting parties and afford them an opportunity to comment within seven calendar days of the notification.
-Notification shall include, to the extent such information is available: description of the nature and extent of the property or properties, assessment of NRHP eligibility of any properties, the type and extent of any damage to the property, description of the proposed action, any prudent and feasible treatment measures that would take any effects into account, and a request for comment.
+- A. Pursuant to 36 CFR § 800.12(d), this stipulation applies only to undertakings that will be implemented within 30-calendar days after the disaster or emergency has been formally declared.
+The President, California Governor, Caltrans Director or District Director may declare an emergency situation exists.
+Caltrans may request an extension of the period of applicability from the SHPO prior to the 30-days.
+Caltrans shall follow Stipulations VII through XI for all undertakings to be initiated more than 30-days following declaration of an emergency, unless an extension has been approved by SHPO. - B. The Caltrans District PQS shall determine whether the emergency undertaking has the potential to affect historic properties.
+If historic properties are likely to be affected by the emergency undertaking, the Caltrans District shall notify CSO, the SHPO, FHWA where responsibilities have not been assumed, and any Indian tribes that might attach religious or cultural significance to the affected property and afford them an opportunity to comment within seven calendar days of the notification.
+Notification shall include, to the extent such information is available: description of the nature and extent of the property or properties, assessment of NRHP eligibility of any properties, the type and extent of any damage to the property, the proposed action, any prudent and feasible treatment measures that would take any effects into account, and a request for comments.
 If the Caltrans District determines that circumstances do not permit seven days for comment, the Caltrans District shall notify the parties and invite any comments within the time available.

-D. The Caltrans District shall provide the SHPO, CSO, and any additional consulting parties, including the applicable Corps district if a DA Permit and/or permission is required, a narrative report documenting the actions taken in accordance with this expedited consultation process within six (6) months following the initiation of expedited consultation.
+C. The Caltrans District shall provide the SHPO, CSO, and any additional consulting parties, including the Corps District if a DA Permit is required, a narrative report documenting the actions taken in accordance with this expedited consultation process within six (6) months following the initiation of expedited consultation.